Quit Claim Deeds In Virginia: Key Points To Know

 If you are considering signing a quit claim deed in Virginia under circumstances significantly different from these, you may want to talk to a lawyer who specializes in property.
 You may be better protected by a different type of deed entirely.

-Notarizing and Recording Your Deed Form
+Notarizing And Recording Your Deed Form

 It is a requirement that your quit claim deed in Virginia be signed by both parties in the presence of a notary, who will notarize the document.
 You must also take it to the county recorder’s office to be recorded among the other property deeds there.
 Keep a photocopy of your quit claim deed in your records in case further legal action stems from the transfer of the property.